top of page

 Do I need to notify my neighbours about my permitted development project?

 While formal planning permission isn't required, it's often courteous and practical to discuss your plans with neighbours.
-For some permitted development projects, such as larger rear extensions under the prior notification procedure, you must notify your local authority who will then consult your adjoining neighbours.
+For some permitted development projects, such as larger rear extensions under the prior notification procedure, you must notify your local authority, who will then consult your adjoining neighbours.

 How long do permitted development rights last once approved?